LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 In addition, the causes that cause the inhomogeneity, the output permanent magnet, are also known.
 As a result, there is the possibility of using the shimming process or checking the permanent magnets used in advance before they are used in a Halbach configuration.

 In order to measure the magnets individually, there are already implementations that use different measurement methods to determine the field strength of individual magnets and individual measuring points are recorded.
-This data is then evaluated in separate software [@Wickenbrock_2021].
+This data is then evaluated in separate software [@WZC21].

 There are two ways of using the data from the magnets that are previously measured:

 * By using binning or sorting algorithms to filter for the most similar magnets
 * Adjustment of the rotation and position within the Halbach configuration

-This form of data processing of previously characterised magnetic data is currently being implemented experimentally in projects using various algorithms [@Wickenbrock_2021].
+This form of data processing of previously characterised magnetic data is currently being implemented experimentally in projects using various algorithms [@WZC21].
-Standard sorting algorithms are used as well as specialized algorithms for optimizing homogeneity by rotating the individual magnets in a Halbach ring relative to each other [@HalbachMRIDesigner].
+Standard sorting algorithms are used as well as specialized algorithms for optimizing homogeneity by rotating the individual magnets in a Halbach ring relative to each other [@MWO24].

 These are each separate projects that implement individual aspects of data processing, which realize the process of measuring individual magnets by manual combination.
 However, there are still compatibility problems and limitations in the adaptation of hardware and software.

-Special algorithms from various, public projects are used to optimize homogeneity, like a genetic algorithms which O'Reilly implemented [@HalbachOptimisation].
+Special algorithms from various, public projects are used to optimize homogeneity, like a genetic algorithms which O'Reilly implemented [@O24].
 Therefore, the challenge is to ensure the seamless integration and compatibility of these algorithms into the overall process.
 This should make it possible to create a workflow from the individual magnet to the finished optimized (+cad) model of a Halbach ring.

 ## Aim of this Thesis